COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Abstract

 \section{Abstract}

-Convolutional Neural Networks (CNNs) are highly effective for computer vision and pattern recognition tasks; however, their computational intensity and reliance on hardware such as FPGAs pose challenges for deployment on low-power edge devices.
-In this work, we present COMET, a framework of CNN designs that employ \textbf{efficient hardware offset-binary coding (OBC) techniques} to enable \textbf{co-optimization of performance and resource utilization}.
-The approach formulates CNN inference with OBC representations of inputs (Scheme A) and weights (Scheme B) separately, enabling exploitation of bit-width asymmetry.
-The shift–accumulate operation is modified by incorporating the offset term with the pre-scaled bias.
-Leveraging inherent symmetries in Schemes A and B, we introduce four novel look-up table (LUT) techniques—parallel, shared, split, and hybrid—and analyze them to identify the most efficient options.
-Building on this foundation, we develop an OBC-based general matrix multiplication core using the \textit{im2col} transformation, enabling efficient acceleration of a fixed-point modified LeNet-5 model.
-FPGA evaluations demonstrate that the proposed co-optimization approach significantly reduces resource utilization compared to state-of-the-art LeNet-5 based CNN designs, with minimal impact on accuracy.
+Convolutional Neural Networks (CNNs) achieve remarkable accuracy in vision tasks, yet their computational complexity challenges low-power edge deployment.
+In this work, we present COMET, a framework of {CNN models} that employ efficient hardware offset-binary coding (OBC) techniques to enable co-optimization of performance and resource utilization.
+The approach formulates CNN inference using OBC representations applied separately to inputs (Scheme A) and weights (Scheme B), enabling exploitation of bit-width asymmetry.
+The shift–accumulate operation is modified by incorporating offset-term with the pre-scaled bias.
+Leveraging symmetries in Schemes A and B, we introduce four look-up table (LUT) techniques—parallel, shared, split, and hybrid—and evaluate their efficiency.
+Building on this foundation, we develop a general matrix multiplication core using the \textit{im2col} transformation for efficient CNN acceleration. {We consider LeNet-5 and All-CNN-C to demonstrate that the OBC-GEMM core efficiently supports modern workloads.
+Evaluation shows that COMET enables efficient FPGA deployment compared to state-of-the-art designs, with negligible accuracy loss, demonstrating its efficiency and scalability across diverse network architectures.}

 }

 \IEEEdisplaynontitleabstractindextext